rlucente-se-jboss/luminoth-ubi/README.md

     oc secrets link default $SECRET_NAME --for=pull
     oc secrets link builder $SECRET_NAME

 Import the image metadata for the python-36 builder image.
+Doing this will override the `FROM` line in the Dockerfile when creating the application using the docker strategy below.

     oc import-image registry.redhat.io/ubi7/python-36 --confirm

 Create and expose the Luminoth application.

     oc new-app . --name=luminoth --strategy=docker
-    oc start-build luminoth --from-file=Dockerfile
     oc expose svc/luminoth

 ## Demo scenario